 A log is a unit of measurement equalling 16 feet.
 Merchantable height for sawtimber is measured in logs and is measured from the stump of the tree to an 8-inch diameter top.
-For pulpwood, we measure the number of 5-1/4 foot sticks from the base of the tree to a 4-inch diameter top.
-NOTE: There are roughly 3 sticks per log

 Figure 10.5.
 Merchantable height is dependent on the desired forest product and tree taper.